How does this medication work? What will it do for me?

 Blood clotting: This medication can reduce the number of platelet cells in the blood.
 Platelets help the blood to clot, and a shortage could make you bleed more easily.

 Tell your doctor about any signs that your blood is not clotting as quickly as usual.
 Symptoms include black and tarry stools, blood in the urine, easy bruising, or cuts that won't stop bleeding.

-Lung disease: This medication may rarely cause a form of lung disease.
+Lung disease: This medication may in rare cases cause a form of lung disease that develops after your treatment with busulfan has been is completed.
 Contact your doctor immediately if you develop a persistent cough, shortness of breath, or fever.
 Routine breathing tests may be required.

 Pregnancy: There is a possibility of birth defects if either the father or mother is taking busulfan at the time of conception, or if it is taken during pregnancy.
-Effective birth control should be practiced while using this medication.
+Effective birth control should be practiced while using this medication and should be continued for 6 months after treatment with busulfan is complete.
 If you become pregnant while taking this medication, talk to your doctor immediately.

 What other drugs could interact with this medication?

 There may be an interaction between busulfan and any of the following:

 - amphotericin B

 - bacillus Calmette-Guérin (BCG)